pedro-jp/pedro-jp/README.md

 <div>
   <h2>About me</h2>
   <p style="width: 50%; text-align: justify">
-    I'm João Pedro, a Computer Engineering student at Fecaf with a passion for technology.
-I thrive on continuous learning and strive to contribute to the ever-evolving field of software development.
-Aspiring Full Stack Developer.
+   Hi!
+I'm João Pedro, a Computational Engineering student and frontend developer since 2019.
+My passion for the world of technology has led me to explore the coding universe.
+I constantly strive to enhance my skills to keep up with the rapid changes in the technological landscape.
+Whether creating intuitive interfaces or delving into computational engineering, I approach each challenge with enthusiasm and dedication.
+I believe in the power of innovation to drive positive changes and am eager to contribute my experience to shaping the digital future.
+Let's code the world together!
   </p>

 </div>